awurth/PHP-Config/README.md

 If set to `false` (in production), the loader will read the cache file directly if it exists or generate it if not.
 The configuration won't be reloaded if you modify configuration files, so if you want to reload the cache, you have to delete the cache file.

 ## Import files from the configuration
+You can import other files into a configuration file with the `imports` key.
+The `imports` array will be removed from the final configuration.

 ``` yaml
 # config.dev.yml
 imports: